dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 Random Fact: [Elmyr de Hory](http://www.intenttodeceive.org/forger-profiles/elmyr-de-hory/) gained world-wide fame by forging thousands of pieces of artwork and selling them to art dealers and museums.

 *So young padwan, wasn't it truly magical?* <span class='purple'> Magic of Style Transfer </span>.
-Similarly, in next post we will work on another cool application of <span class='purple'> Mystery of Object Detection </span>.
+Similarly, in next post we will work on another cool application, <span class='purple'> Mystery of Object Detection </span>.

 <span class='orange'>Happy Learning!</span>